 Masters in Molecular Engineering

-Rapid innovation in both industry and universities now relies more than ever on a combination of engineering excellence with molecular level science.
+Recent progress in our understanding of molecular science now allows us to make, measure and model materials with unprecedented accuracy.
+This presents a great opportunity to engineer better materials and molecular systems in response to the challenges faced by society.
+Rapid innovation in both industry and universities now relies more than ever on this combination of engineering excellence with molecular level science.

 Webinar – introduction to the MRes in Molecular Engineering with Q&A